giovannellilab/Geomosaic/docs/contributes/simplepackage.md

 This section is useful to organize external databases for the package that we are going to integrate.
 In this example, we won't need any external database.
 Look to this example to understand how this section works.

 However, let's do a brief introduction to this section:
-- each package has a key which contains two other keys:
+- each package that requires an extdb has a key which contains two other keys:
   - `inpfolder`: its value should be the name of the package
   - `outfolder`: must be the name of the folder in which the external databases is going to be downloaded.
 The pattern is: the name of the package followed by the `_extdb` suffix.
-However, different package name maybe relay on the same external database as it is for the `recognizer` package and `mags_recognizer`.
+However, different package name maybe relay on the same external database as it is for the `recognizer` package and `mags_recognizer`, therefore in such case we specify the same `outfolder`.

 For this package we don't need to specify anything for external database